 - Wooden spoons.
 Take a trip to your local thrift store and pick up assorted wooden spoons.
 Write or paint plant names on the spoon end and stick them in the dirt.

 - Metal spoons.
 Pick up some random but pretty spoons from the thrift store or an antique shop and press plant names into them for a quirky plant label.
-You can get find letter punches at any hardware store.
+You can get letter punches at any hardware store.